samwhindleton/wdiroutcomes/roadmap/week 22.md

 # Homework
 Homework due next Monday at 7 pm:
 * [What's my Brand Worksheet](https://goo.gl/forms/D0b8NduNrraYIVFW2)
-- Your brand is your value proposition.
+--Your brand is your value proposition.
 It is important to understand who you are as a professional in your chosen field.
 It is what makes you uniquely qualified over candidates who are just merely qualified based solely on hard skills.
-- This worksheet will prepare you for the branding workshop.
+-- This worksheet will prepare you for the branding workshop.
 After the workshop you'll have the tools and information needed to draft your brand statement.
-- Outcomes will not be giving you feedback on this worksheet, but please take it seriously as it will make it easier to craft your brand statement.
+-- Outcomes will not be giving you feedback on this worksheet, but please take it seriously as it will make it easier to craft your brand statement.

 * Update your LinkedIn Profile using this checklist and have 3 classmates review it.